LomG19/CCNA-200-301_Labs/OSPF-Lab1/Readme.md

 - Configure and verify OSPF on 4 routers
 - Ensure proper routing between all networks
 - Use clean subnetting and assign proper router IDs.
-- Set interfaces that aren't facing other routers as passive.
+- Set interfaces that aren't facing other routers as passive to avoid unwanted neighbor relationships.
 - Set one router connecting to the ISP as the ASBR.

 ---